FlashSinkhorn: IO-Aware Entropic Optimal Transport on GPU: Full Experiment Results

 \paragraph{Benchmark Details} To isolate implementation efficiency from algorithmic differences, all benchmarks use: (1) fixed iteration count with no early stopping; (2) fixed $\varepsilon = 0.1$ with no epsilon-scaling; (3) TF32 precision enabled for forward and backward benchmarks, and strict FP32 for HVP benchmarks due to higher numerical sensitivity of second-order computations; (4) no debiasing for simpler comparison.
 These settings ensure all methods perform identical arithmetic operations.

-We discard the first 10 runs to exclude JIT compilation and cache warm-up, then measure 50 repetitions using CUDA events with explicit synchronization.
+We discard the first 10 runs to exclude JIT compilation and cache warm-up, then measure 50 repetitions using the framework-appropriate timing protocol described above (CUDA events for PyTorch/KeOps; \texttt{block\_until\_ready()} for JAX).
 For Triton kernels, we run problem sizes from large to small to avoid autotuning cache pollution \cite{dao2022flashattention,ringlein2025anatomy,li2025tritonforge}, which can cause up to 50\% performance degradation if sizes are run in ascending order.

 FlashSinkhorn and GeomLoss (same symmetric algorithm) differ by $<0.1\%$ in loss values due to floating-point non-associativity in parallel reductions.
 FlashSinkhorn and OTT-JAX differ by $\sim$2\% at 10 iterations due to different initial $\mf$ and $\mg$, but converge to $<0.1\%$ difference at 100 iterations.